Skip to main content

 Applicants from Western Technical College

 Western Technical College students have the opportunity to meet one-on-one with a UW-La Crosse representative.
 The best part is, we come to you!
-Your one-on-one meeting will be on the WTC campus in the Welcome Center.
+Your one-on-one meeting will be at the Western campus in the Learning Commons, located on the second floor of the Welcome Center.

 LEARN MORE & SIGN UP